ppp-kohe/autogui/README.md

 * In this demo, the library constructs GUI components by selecting only members attached the annotation `@GuiIncluded`.
 This is launched by `AutoGuiShell.get().showWindow(...)` as I call *strict mode*.
 * The file-path field *Dir*: When the user edits the field, the new text is set as `File` by invoking `setDir(File)`.
 The method loads files in the directory and constructs a new `ArrayList` object of `RenameEntry`. `RenameEntry` is the static nested class, and contains `File` and a new name prefixed with an index (by `String.format("%03d-%s",...)`).
 The rewriting `entries = es;` will cause updating the table display.
 * The *Entries* table: constructed from the list returned by `getEntries()`.
 The table columns are defined by the properties *File* and *New Name* of the element type of the list `<RenameEntry>`.
-Each row of the list corresponds to each element of the list.
+Each row of the table corresponds to each element of the list.
 The updating of the item size in the table will be caused by changing of the identity of the list object returned by the getter method.
 * The *Rename* button: created from the `rename()` method for renaming entries.

 The table component of collection objects in the library is so powerful to extend the usage of applications.